 An important part of our PE delivery is as a fully participating member of the Newark and District School Sports Association.
 As a smaller school the sports funding is vital to enable us to subsidise transport to inter school competitions and allow our children to enjoy competition and represent the school.
-This is across all sports from Boccia to pop lacrosse.
+This is across all sports from Boccia to tag rugby.

 Our continuing philosophies for PE and sport involvement in our school are:

 enriching our curriculum offer in terms of sport

 coach to inspire and engage those children who find it difficult to access and enjoy sport

 membership of Newark & District Primary Schools Sports Association, where we are a full member and enter tournaments and events annually such as:

 girls football, boys football, year 3 and year 4 tournament

 training members of staff to improve and enhance future sport and PE delivery